Seteeri/Particle/README.md

 * Consistent nodal environment - "turtles all the way down"
 * Primarily keyboard driven interface
 * Wayland extension provides conventional desktop
-* Undo/revision control/non-destructive editing (when possible)
+* Undo/Non-destructive editing
+  * Warn when not possible such as side-effects

 ## The Architecture